Surface Feeding Ducks

 Seen almost annually and recorded in all months except June, August and September with most seen from November to February.

-Common resident breeding species, found on most waterways.
+Common resident breeding species and winter visitor, found on most waterways.

-Five county records up to the end of 2014.
+Seven county records up to the end of 2020.

 2013 Mizen head and Crookhaven, two males, 7th to 9th March.